andreas-mar/DSBA-14-10-2021/README.md

 # DSBA-14-10-2021

+Content for "AI as an API" short class in Data Science for Business Applications at Copenhagen Business School

 1. To initalize, create a virtual environment `virtualenv venv` and run `./venv/bin/activate` (Linux/Unix) or `./venv/Scripts/activate` (Windows)
 2. `pip install -r requirements.txt` will install dependencies
 3. `python ./app/main.py` to start the server